bloomberg/userchroot/README.md

 ## CONFIGFILE

-This variable (defaults to $(PREFIX)/etc/userchroot.conf) will set the path for the config file.
+This variable (defaults to /etc/userchroot.conf) will set the path for the config file.

+This tool will check for the config file in two places:
+* `$(PREFIX)/etc/userchroot.conf`
+* `/etc/userchroot.conf`

 The tool will verify that the file as well as the entire path leading to the file is root owned, has limited permissions and is not a symbolic link.